MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

-## Troubleshooting Kiosk
+## Tips and Troubleshooting Kiosk

+- To help protect devices that run in kiosk mode, consider adding device management policies that turn off features such as USB connectivity.
+Additionally, check your update ring settings to make sure that automatic updates do not occur during business hours.
-Do not include Classic Windows applications (Win32).
+- Do not include Classic Windows applications (Win32).
 HoloLens does not support these applications.

 ### Kiosk and HoloLens (1st gen)